Triggering physical plasmoids in forming current sheets: conditions and diagnostics: Numerical model

 In order to investigate the triggering conditions for the plasmoid instability, controlled perturbations are introduced at a chosen time $t^*$ by adding to the vector potential a random noise of amplitude $\varepsilon$ filtered to wavenumbers $k \leq k_{\rm sup}$:

-where $\xi$ is a spatially filtered random field normalised such that $\max |\xi| = 1$, and $\varepsilon$ is relatively small compared to the amplitude of $A$.
+where $\xi$ is a random field generated in physical space, normalized such that $\max |\xi| = 1$, and filtered in Fourier space to retain only modes with $k \leq k_{\rm sup}$.
+The amplitude $\varepsilon$ is relatively small compared to the amplitude of $A$.
 In contrast to GM\&A, who apply a fixed perturbation at $t = 0$, the amplitude $\varepsilon$ is here treated as a free parameter.
+We have verified on two representative cases (single injection at $t^*$ and continuous perturbation) that generating the perturbation directly in Fourier space with random phases yields identical results.
 The three parameters $\varepsilon$, $t^*$, and $k_{\rm sup}$ fully characterise the perturbation and their respective roles are investigated systematically in the following sections.